 Try to see as many productions as you can, taking in a range of styles in a variety of different venues.
 Talk to the people who are creating the work.
 Often, there are question and answer sessions with directors after a performance.
-Also, read plays and novels, adaptations and screenplays.
+Also, reading plays and novels, adaptations and screenplays will broaden your knowledge.

 London has an extensive list of theatres, both within the West End and in the surrounding areas, so most UK-based directors will work there at some point in their career.